digitoimistodude/dudestack-instructions/README.md

 These will be installed if you follow the instructions:

 - Vagrant LEMP environment with [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant) (use if you prefer Vagrant)
-- OS X native LEMP environment (Homebrew) [osx-lemp-setup](https://github.com/digitoimistodude/osx-lemp-setup) (use if you prefer native approach without VM)
+- macOS native LEMP environment (Homebrew) [macos-lemp-setup](https://github.com/digitoimistodude/macos-lemp-setup) (use if you prefer native approach without VM)
 - WordPress stack with [dudestack](https://github.com/digitoimistodude/dudestack) (based on [roots/bedrock](https://github.com/roots/bedrock))
 - Gulp, nodejs and npm-modules with [devpackages](https://github.com/digitoimistodude/devpackages)
 - Landing pages with [modern-html5-boilerplate](https://github.com/digitoimistodude/modern-html5-boilerplate)